biosimulations/biosimulations/docs/users/index.md

 Jupyter notebooks with interactive tutorials are available from [Binder](https://tutorial.biosimulators.org/).

 * Programmatically introspecting model/simulation files
-* Programmatically creating SED-ML files and COMBINE/archives from archetypical model/simulation files
+* Programmatically creating SED-ML files and COMBINE/OMEX archives from archetypical model/simulation files
 * Programmatically retrieving information about the capabilities of simulation tools
 * Programmatically executing simulations in Python